 We all know that as a society, we are consistently under-sleeping.
 And not getting enough sleep is responsible for an increased risk of disease, general grumpiness, a lack of humour on the internet and the sidewalk, and impaired judgement.
 We could possibly even trace the rising popularity of Marxism to it.

 Road-trips provide a great opportunity to improve your sleep credit.
 You’re sitting in one position, a comfortable if not reclining position, and you might say that you can’t actually sleep in a car.
 But the worst that can happen when you close your eyes is that you’ll just rest.
-Anyway, a travel pillow can help.
+A travel pillow can also help.

 7) HAVE AN ARGUMENT